The nominations for the 2019 NSW Premier's Prizes for Science & Engineering are now open.

 The prestigious NSW Premier’s Prize for Scientist of the Year will be awarded to an outstanding individual who has made a significant contribution to the advancement of science and/or engineering which has benefited or has the potential to benefit the people of New South Wales.

-The winner of the NSW Premier’s Prize for Scientist of the Year in 2018 will receive $60,000 in prize money and a trophy.
+The winner of the NSW Premier’s Prize for Scientist of the Year in 2019 will receive a trophy and $60,000 in prize money.

-For more information about the NSW Premier's Prizes for Science & Engineering, please contact Ella Rasmussen, Office of the NSW Chief Scientist & Engineer, on (02) 9338 6617.
+For more information about the NSW Premier's Prizes for Science & Engineering, please contact Bruce Ritchie, Senior Manager, Communications & Events, Office of the NSW Chief Scientist & Engineer.

 2017 – Professor Gordon Wallace, Executive Research Director at the ARC Centre of Excellence for Electromaterials Science and Director of the Intelligent Polymer Research Institute and the Australian National Fabrication Facility (Materials Node), both headquartered at the University of Wollongong.